EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

 The same applies to the thresholds used to generate those labels.
 They are not official DAC thresholds.

-This tool should be understood as an experimental observation layer for testnet analytics, not as a formal identity, ranking, or reward mechanism.
+This tool should be understood as an experimental observation layer for testnet analytics, not as a formal identity, ranking, reward, or Sybil-verification mechanism.

 ---